roelofr/project-novi/README.md

 - Map of the building, with instructions (out of date, but functional)
 - Extensive documentation

+## Dependencies

+The project depends on some NuGet packages, but most importantly it requires Microsoft .NET Framework v4.8.
+The original project was developed on v4.5, but I've bumped it up on December 4th, 2022.

 ## Getting started

 1. Clone the repository